 Mia and Addie in August 2013

-And so I finally faced the FODMAPS elimination diet because what else I could do at that point?
+With no other options to speak of, I started the FODMAPS elimination diet.
 In a moment of clarity (or sheer desperation), I admitted to myself my body could not deal with this on its own without my intervention.
 I got right to work on a six week long program of clearing Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyolsstarted foods from my diet (which basically meant I had to eliminate wheat as well as onions, garlic, tomatoes, apples, dairy products, beans–and many, many more).
 I planned these six weeks poorly, though, because we climbed on an airplane to Kansas during week five, and somehow thought I could keep up the strict diet while visiting friends and family in America’s bread basket.
 Everyone was understanding and accommodating as best as they could be, but I panicked and ended up spoiling the whole thing.

 The Louisburg Cider Mill in November 2013